data-craft-01/ab_testing/README.md

 > Fisher’s exact test
 > Pearson’s chi-squared test

+### A/B testing scenarios
+1. Landing pages
+2. Email
+3. Pay-per-click (PPC) ads
+4. Discover how decreasing the number of form fields in the checkout process increases purchases.
+5. Discover how adding testimonials to a product page increases conversions.
+6. Discover how email CTR (click-through rate) increase when adding a video thumbnail to the email body copy.

 ### A/B testing process
 1. Understanding business problem & data - decide what to test and based on what the objective is ?
 2. Create one or more variations of original web element.